TrDA-hab/Projects/SPI + I2S multi display/README.md

 ## 2. Other variants that have been tested (09/27/2021).

+**Attention: the multi-display software mode is currently in testing mode.**

 - `E-Papper (slot 1) + SSD1306 (slot 2)` = works well.
 - `LCD1602 (slot 1) + SSD1306 (slot 2)` = does not work, always reboot if "Script enable" and save the settings.
 - `SSD1306 (slot 1) + E-Papper (slot 2)` = does not work, always reboot if "Script enable" and save the settings.